 Swelling

 In recent years, experts have discovered more far-reaching effects of vitamin D deficiency.
-In 2009, researchers from the University of Missouri-Columbia found that insufficient levels of vitamin D are associated with inflammation, which is a negative immune system response.
+In 2009, researchers from the University of Missouri-Columbia found that insufficient levels of vitamin D are associated with inflammation, an immune system response that can cause fluid buildup and swelling.
 This study has contributed to the 2010 decision by the Institute of Medicine to increase vitamin D intake recommendations for all Americans.

 Recommended Daily Allowance

 In effort to reduce the incidence of rickets in children, the U.S. Food and Drug Administration started the vitamin D milk fortification program in the 1930s.
 Today, you can get vitamin D in orange juice, cereal and a variety of dairy products.
 If you don't get enough vitamin D from your diet or through direct sunlight, the ODS suggests taking a supplement.
-The recommended daily allowance, or RDA, for kids and adults is 15 mcg, or 600 international units (IU) daily.
-The RDA for seniors over the age of 70 is 20 mcg, or 800 IU daily.
+The recommended daily allowance, or RDA, for kids and adults is 15 micrograms, or 600 international units, or IU, daily.
+The RDA for seniors over the age of 70 is 20 micrograms, or 800 IU daily.

 Toxicity